judasgutenberg/networked_spellingbee/README.md

 As with my "Simple Spelling Bee" repo, this code uses no frameworks or Javascript libraries.
 I do have my own single-file PHP library I use for things, which I pared down to the minimum necessary to get the login system working.

 Note: this version caches data from the New York Times to a file, so you might encounter permission problems that will cause the page not to render.
 If so, liberalize the write permissions in the directory this code is served from.
-Or alter the path of cached file and liberalize the permissions that points to.
+Or alter the path of the cached file and liberalize the permissions that points to.